This post may contain affiliate links meaning that, I may make commission if you purchase through my links. Learn More.

 17. What can you do today to make the rest of the week easier?

 It’s Monday.
 The rest of your week is impacted by the actions of today.
-How can you make the rest of your week easier by what you do today?
+How can you make the rest of your week easier with what you do today?

 Maybe you can get your laundry done so you don’t have to think about it.
 Go grocery shopping so your kitchen is stocked for the week.
 Order a meal-delivery kit to cover dinners for the week.

-There are lots of small things you can do today that will help make the rest of your week run smoother.
+You can do many small things today that will help make the rest of your week run smoother.

 18. Brain dump every responsibility on your mind.

 It doesn’t have to be organized, neat, or in order.
 Sometimes just a messy brain dump of everything weighing on our minds can help us sort through and make an actionable plan.

 Deadlines, to-dos, chores, tasks, assignments, phone calls, meetings, appointments, emails… dump them all right here.
 Get them out of your head and onto paper.